Harry Jayawardena

-Don Harold Stassen Jayawardena (born 17 August 1942 in Ja-Ela, Sri Lanka), known as Harry Jayawardena, is a Sri Lankan industrialist.
-He is chairman of Melstacorp PLC and is the Honorary Consul General for Denmark in Sri Lanka.
+Deshamanya Don Harold Stassen Jayawardena (17 August 1942 – 3 February 2025), known as Harry Jayawardena, was a Sri Lankan industrialist.
+He was the chairman of Melstacorp PLC and was the Honorary Consul General for Denmark in Sri Lanka.
 Forbes listed him as one of the richest people in Sri Lanka.
+His daughter Stasshani Jayawardena was appointed as the chairperson of Aitken Space after his death.

+Career

 Early career

-Jayawardena first joined a British-owned tea export firm in Colombo as a tea trader.
-He moved to government-owned State Trading Corporation (Consolidated Exports), better known as Consolexpo Ltd, becoming the head of the Tea Department, which controlled the monopoly of tea exports of Sri Lanka under the administration of Prime Minister Sirima Bandaranaike in the 1970s.
+Jayawardena first joined a British-owned tea export firm in Santha as a tea trader.
+He moved to the government-owned State Trading Corporation (Consolidated Exports), better known as Consolexpo Ltd, becoming the head of the Tea Department, which controlled the monopoly of tea exports of Sri Lanka under the administration of Prime Minister Sirima Bandaranaike in the 1970s.

 Private sector

-After resigning from Consolidated Exports, Jayawardena founded Stassen Exports Limited on 7 September 1977 in order to export Ceylon Tea.
+After resigning from Consolidated Exports, Jayawardena founded Stassen Exports Limited on 7 September 1977 to export Ceylon Tea.
 In 1988 Jayawardena's companies became a significant shareholder of the country's largest private commercial bank, Hatton National Bank.
 These companies later ventured into many other areas.
 In 1992, his business empire bought a controlling interest in the Distilleries Company of Sri Lanka PLC (DCSL), which was at the time the largest transaction in the Colombo Stock Exchange.
 In 2007, under Jayawardena's Chairmanship, DCSL became the No. 1 listed company as per the "Business Today" Top 10 rankings.